 An Overview of Other Credit Card Networks

 The two biggest competitors to Visa and Mastercard are American Express and Discover.
 American Express is a well-regarded company that’s been in the business for a while and is known for offering some of the most affordable credit cards.
-Discover offers excellent no annual fee credit cards and is becoming more and more popular among US consumers.
+Discover offers excellent no-annual-fee credit cards and is becoming increasingly popular among US consumers.

-It’s important to note here that American Express and Discover act both as card networks and card issuers.
-This means that they’re responsible for facilitating the transaction between you and the merchant, deciding where their cards can be used, and for setting the terms, conditions, rates, and fees for your credit card.
+It’s important to note that American Express and Discover act as card networks and issuers.
+This means they’re responsible for facilitating the transaction between you and the merchant, deciding where their cards can be used, and setting the terms, conditions, rates, and fees for your credit card.

-Some of the best other network credit cards also include Fingerhut Credit Account which offers instant decision, Unique Platinum which can be a good choice for those with poor credit, Horizon Gold – another one for poor credit, Group One Freedom Platinum Card – great as a shopping credit, and many others.
+Some of the best other network credit cards also include Fingerhut Credit Account, which offers instant decisions; Unique Platinum, which can be a good choice for those with poor credit; Horizon Gold – another one for poor credit; Group One Freedom Platinum Card – great as a shopping credit; and many others.

 PRO Tip